SeanFxyz/assembler_exemplar/docs/programming/singletons.md

 In GDScript, `int` values are 64-bit integers, so the total bits of the chip inputs cannot exceed 64 for this type of dictionary.

+## `FileIO`

+This singleton is home to code related to reading and writing *AE*'s file formats.
+It should probably only be used directly by data-handling singletons, such as `PlayerData`, so that other parts of the application can rely on these singletons as a layer of abstraction for access to different kinds of data, and the specifics of data storage and access can be changed without adjusting gameplay-related code.